Cleaning the Internal Glass of an Epson Scanner11 32 Share Tweet

 - A Phillips (cross head) screwdriver

-First unplug the power supply and USB cable from the back of the scanner.
-Before you move the scanner engage the two safety locks, one on the back of the scanner and one in the lid of the scanner to stops the scan heads from moving.
+Step 1.
+First, unplug the power supply and USB cable from the back of the scanner.
+Before you move the scanner engage the two safety locks, one on the back of the scanner and one in the lid of the scanner to stop the scan heads from moving.

-Get your scanner on to a space where you have some room to work; I used my bed.
-Wherever you do it, try to make sure it isn’t too dusty as you don’t want to introduce more dust into your scanner.
+Step 2.
+Place your scanner on a space where you have some room to work; I used my bed.
+Wherever you do it, try to make sure it isn’t too dusty as you don’t want to introduce more dust to your scanner.
 Unplug the cable that joins the scanner lid to the base of the scanner, now that the lid is disconnected it can be taken off and set to one side.

-Once the screws are undone gently lift off the glass.
+Step 4.
+Once the screws are undone, gently lift off the glass.
 Clean the underside of the glass with an appropriate cleaner.
-I used some window cleaner and newspaper (like my mum taught me), you can finish off with a lint free lens cloth.
+I used some window cleaner and newspaper (like my mum taught me), you can finish off with a lint-free lens cloth.

-You can also use this as an opportunity to give the inside of you scanner a quick blast with some compressed gas or a lens blower to remove any dust that may have got in there.
+Step 5.
+You can also use this as an opportunity to give the inside of your scanner a quick blast with some compressed gas or a lens blower to remove any dust that may have got in there.
 Don’t touch anything inside your scanner with anything other than air.

-Disclaimer – Whilst this is a really easy thing to do, opening up any piece of electrical equipment, whilst it is still within the manufacturer’s warranty period, can invalidate the warranty.
-As far as I can see you won’t be breaking any special seals or opening special screws which might give the game away, but consider this before you crack out the screw driver.
+Whilst this is a really easy thing to do, opening up any piece of electrical equipment whilst it is still within the manufacturer’s warranty period can invalidate the warranty.
+As far as I can see you won’t be breaking any special seals or opening special screws which might give the game away, but consider this before you crack out the screwdriver.